ReDI-School/berlin-html-and-css/lesson1/index.md

 1. Type all of the characters from the glossary section into the CodePen you created during class (do NOT copy/paste - you need to be able to type these!)
 2. Share your CodePen in the #s23_html_css channel in Slack

 **Due: Tuesday at the beginning of class**.
-Don’t stress out if you have problems - we can work together to resolve them!
-But it’s important that you try so that we know if you need help :)
+Don't Worry About Mistakes: If you encounter any issues, don't stress.
+We will work together in class to resolve them.

+Why It's Important: Attempting the assignment will help us identify if you need further assistance.
+Your effort is key to your learning! :)

 # Resources